Outside the Sides Box: Alternative Thanksgiving Dishes That Go Great With Turkey

 Kayla Kumari Upadhyaya

-Kayla Kumari Upadhyaya is the managing editor of Autostraddle and a lesbian writer of essays, short stories, and pop culture criticism living in Orlando.
-She is the assistant managing editor of TriQuarterly, and her short stories appear or are forthcoming in McSweeney's Quarterly Concern, Joyland, Catapult, The Offing, and more.
+Kayla Kumari Upadhyaya is the managing editor of Autostraddle and a lesbian writer of essays, fiction, and pop culture criticism living in Orlando.
+She is the former managing editor of TriQuarterly, and her short stories appear in McSweeney’s Quarterly Concern, Joyland, Catapult, The Offing, The Rumpus, Cake Zine, and more.
 Some of her pop culture writing can be found at The A.V.
 Club, Vulture, The Cut, and others.
+When she is not writing, editing, or reading, she is probably playing tennis.
 You can follow her on Twitter or Instagram and learn more about her work on her website.

-Kayla has written 885 articles for us.
+Kayla Kumari Upadhyaya has written 989 articles for us.

-5 Comments
+Comments

 Yay!
 You’ve decided to leave a comment.
 That’s fantastic.
 Please keep in mind that comments are moderated by the guidelines laid out in our comment policy.
 Let’s have a personal and meaningful conversation and thanks for stopping by!